biorack/omaat/README.md

 ## Installation and Requirements

 OMAAT is written as a Python module and released as an open-source project under BSD license #... .

-In order to use Python and Jupyter notebooks, installation of both Python and Jupyter is required.
-Download and installation instructions for Jupyter and Python can found at the project Jupyter website (http://jupyter.readthedocs.org/en/latest/install.html).
+Anaconda comes bundled with many python packages useful for data analysis.
+If you already have Anaconda, make sure your packages are up to date.
 OMAAT requires Jupyter version 4.1+ and python version 2.7+ or 3.2+.
 We recommend using the Anaconda distribution of python available here: https://www.continuum.io/downloads.

-Anaconda comes bundled with many python packages useful for data analysis.
-If you already have Anaconda, make sure your packages are up to data.
 In addition to the base anaconda installation, you will need to install the python package, “future”.
-With anaconda this is done using the conda package manager
+With anaconda this is done using the conda package manager.

 ```
 conda install future
 ```

-Code can be obtained from the command line by:
+OMAAT code can be obtained from the command line by:

 ```
 git clone https://github.com/biorack/OpenMSI_Arrayed_Analysis_Tools.git
 ```
-Or by downloading and uncompressing the zip file of the repo here: https://github.com/biorack/OpenMSI_Arrayed_Analysis_Tools/archive/master.zip
+or by downloading and uncompressing the zip file of the repo here: https://github.com/biorack/OpenMSI_Arrayed_Analysis_Tools/archive/master.zip

-To launch the notebook from a terminal, change directories to the OMAAT code.
+To launch the notebook from a terminal, change to the OMAAT code directory.
 And type
 ```
 jupyter notebook
 ```